gauravk95/bubble-navigation/README.md

 ## Contribute

-Found a bug or have an idea/feature request or any other help needed.
-Please suggest or report them [here](https://github.com/gauravk95/bubble-navigation/issues)
+Users are welcome to suggest ideas or feature requests, or report bugs and issues [here](https://github.com/gauravk95/bubble-navigation/issues)

 I am always open to new suggestions and good contributions.

 ## Contact

 Have a cool project in mind?
 Want to collaborate?
-Shoot me a mail at gauravkcs50@gmail.com
+Shoot me an e-mail at gauravkcs50@gmail.com

 ## License:
 ```